Introduction:

 V is flow rate measured in L/min (= V/60 L/s), then

-Note that the thoron concentration at the sampling point is inversely proportional to the flow rate, V. Increasing V will increase the RAD7s sensitivity to thoron but may not necessarily increase the reading during calibration.
+Note that the thoron concentration at the sampling point is inversely proportional to the flow rate, V. Increasing V will increase the RAD8 or RAD7’s sensitivity to thoron by reducing the fraction of thoron atoms that decay en-route to the measurement chamber, but it may not necessarily increase the reading during calibration, since the thoron output by the source per unit time is being diluted into a larger volume.

 Conclusion

-A 224Ra thoron source of known strength and known emissivity may be used as described above to calibrate a direct-reading thoron measuring instrument, such as the DURRIDGE RAD7.
+A radium-224 thoron source of known strength and known emissivity may be used as described above to calibrate direct-reading thoron measuring instruments, such as the Durridge RAD8 and RAD7.
 Because of the significant sources of uncertainty both in the thoron calibration and in thoron measurements due, primarily, to the short half-life of thoron, conservative pessimism should be exercised in assessing the accuracy of the result.

-With such a source it becomes possible to calibrate an instrument for thoron.
+A handful of laboratories around the world now offer SI-traceable thoron calibration, allowing a thoron calibration transfer standard to be used to determine the absolute equivalent strength of the thoron source in the above setup, albeit with a fairly high degree of uncertainty.
+With such a source, it becomes possible to calibrate an instrument for thoron.
 To use a calibration sensitivity, the instrument setup must be identical to that used in the calibration.
 Furthermore, the air flow rate must be the same as when the instrument was calibrated, so a flow meter is desired for the most precise work.

 Related Services